OAuth2 client

 Security Token

-A 32 alphanumeric character security-token.
+A 32-character alphanumeric security token.
 Can either be a Gateway Security Token or a Target Token.

 Software Module (SM)